 The gay scene in Kathmandu

 Thamel is the tourist heart of Kathmandu with the best restaurants, hotels, and bars.
 PINK Tiffany is the main LGBTQ hangout.
 There are a handful of other gay friendly places that on occasion host an LGBTQ night like Fire Club, Tom N Jerry, and Purple Haze Rock Bar.
-Read more about gay life in Nepal in our interview with Tilak from Kathmandu as well as our comprehensive Kathmandu gay travel guide.
+Read more about gay life in Nepal in our interview with Tilak from Kathmandu and our comprehensive Kathmandu gay travel guide.

 Bhaktapur